 Top 22 High Probability Candlestick Patterns Cheat Sheet

-In this post, I’m going to demystify candlestick patterns, equipping you with a super handy cheat sheet that includes the most important patterns – pin bars, engulfing candlesticks, inside bars, and even rare patterns like the Morning Star and Evening Star.
+I’ve created a handy guide that covers the most crucial patterns you need to know: pin bars, engulfing candles, inside bars, and even those rare but powerful ones like the Morning Star and Evening Star.

 Overview Of Candlestick Patterns